 Which of these shoes is the right one for you?

 The midsole of the Cumulus is made from single-density FF Blast+.
-The Novablast is also made from FF Blast+ Eco.
+The Novablast is made from FF Blast Max.
 The Cumulus has gel in the rearfoot whereas the Novablast has no gel in its midsole.

-The ride of the Cumulus is super soft and softer than the ride of the Novablast.
+The ride of the Cumulus is softer than the ride of the Novablast.
 The firmer Novablast is better suited to short, fast runs and the softer Cumulus better for slower, longer runs.

 The Cumulus has a more traditional-feeling midsole which feels cushioned but flat.
 The Novablast has a more dynamic, modern-feeling midsole which feels cushioned but also bouncy and springy.